LeoDog896/redos.deno/README.md

-# redos
+# ReDoS

-check for redos vulnerabilities in your code.
+check for ReDoS vulnerabilities in your code.

 This internally uses [recheck](https://makenowjust-labs.github.io/recheck/) by [makenowjust](https://github.com/makenowjust).